Miya people: Internal migration to Assam

-The internal migration of Bengali Muslims from Comilla, Rangpur and Mymensingh divisions of British Bengal presidency (present Bangladesh) to Kamrup (present Assam) started during the census decade of 1901–1911.
+The internal migration of Bengali Muslims from Rangpur, Rajshahi, Comilla, Rangpur, Mymensingh, Pabna and Bogra districts of British Bengal presidency (present Bangladesh) to Kamrup (present Assam) started during the census decade of 1901–1911.
 According to census reports, there was a large-scale migration of human population from eastern Bengal to Assam between 1911 and 1941.
 85% of the immigrant population were socially and economically underprivileged Muslims who settled down in the wastelands of Assam.
 The majority of the internal migrants came from the erstwhile undivided Mymensingh and Rangpur districts of present Bangladesh, What were territories of Kamrupa Kingdom.

 The internal migration of Muslims peasants from East Bengal of former Pakistan was officially encouraged prior to the Partition of India by the British imperialists, the All-India Muslim League as well as a section of the Assamese elite; but it was only considered illegal after the Partition of India in 1947 when Assam belonged to India and East Bengal to Pakistan.
 Many of these migrant Muslims settled on the chars or riverine islands on the Brahmaputra and other low-lying areas.
 After the Independence of India in 1947, the group gave up their Bengali linguistic identity, adopting the Assamese language as their native language.
 Gradually they adopted Assamese culture which has led to them being known as Na-Asamiya (Neo-Assamese, who are Bengali origin).
 The Na-Asamiyas constitute the largest of the four major Muslim ethnic groups in Assam, who together constitute a third of Assam's electorate.

 The local gentry of Assam including matabbars, Barpetia matigiris, Marwaris and Assamese moneylenders encouraged the internal migration out of their own interests.
 The matabbars (literally meaning 'influential person' in Bengali) were the earlier migrants, who owned large amounts of fallow cultivable lands ranging from 1,000 to 5,000 acres.
 With the ambition of becoming landlords they would send out the message of availability of cultivable lands to their impoverished kinsmen in their native villages in eastern Bengal.
 They would then either unofficially lease out their lands to the internal migrant Muslims who arrived later or hire them to cultivate their lands.
 Thus, they would act as de facto landlords.
 The Barpetia matigiris were a section of Assamese gentry in Barpeta district who made profit by selling excess lands to the internal migrant Muslims and encouraged further migration to make even quicker profits.
 The Marwaris and the Assamese money lenders financed the internal migrant Muslims for the cultivation of jute, ahu rice, pulses and vegetables.